Public Health Rebrand to Data Science Program

 So even if a public health practitioner can blow away a typical data scientist with her research and statistics skills, it can be very daunting – even scary – for such a person to try to integrate herself for the first time into a data science team.

-Want to Find out if the Public Health Rebrand Program is Right for You?
+Want to Find out if the Data Scientist Rebrand Program is Right for You?

 If you schedule a 30-minute Zoom meeting with me, I will go over the program with you, and ask you questions about your opinion about the program.
-This will help determine if the public health rebrand program is right for you.
+This will help determine if the data scientist rebrand program is right for you.

 Learn about our online data science group mentoring program, and find out if it is right for you!